 The PGA Institute offers education, combining business, golf training, hospitality and sport as well as practical golf skills to prepare you for a career in the golf industry.
 Whether you are interested in a career in golf, golf management, sport and business then the PGA Institute courses will assist you in getting there.

 The PGA Institute prepares its graduates for a career in the business and management of golf as an industry.
-Owned by the Professional Golfers Association (PGA) of Australia, the PGA Institute now has an articulation agreement with Griffith University and Southern Cross University.
+Owned by the Professional Golfers Association (PGA) of Australia, the PGA Institute now has an articulation agreement with Griffith University, Deakin University and Holmesglen Tafe.
 These provide the diversity for students to choose different career pathways and offer opportunities for elite athletes, coaches and administrators in the golf industry and related business sectors.

 Our training programs are highly regarded within the industry, and are increasingly recognised as the best in the business.
 We regularly liaise with golf industry experts to ensure that our curriculum and golf training provides the skills and learning outcomes that make our graduates employable.
 The main benefit for all employers is that our graduates become an asset to the golf industry.

 There are many benefits to the PGA Institute.
 All programs complement each other – ensuring you are able to move into more advanced training if you choose.
 Program fees are all inclusive – including full club membership, driving range access, competition fees, uniforms and reading texts.

 About our Parent Company – PGA of Australia